SIGIL

 Lab Director

-Kimberly B. Rogers, Assistant Professor of Sociology at Dartmouth College
+Kimberly B. Rogers, Associate Professor of Sociology at Dartmouth College

 Affiliated Faculty

-Kaitlin Boyle, Assistant Professor of Criminology and Criminal Justice at University of South Carolina
+Kaitlin Boyle, Associate Professor of Criminology and Criminal Justice at University of South Carolina

-Long Doan, Assistant Professor of Sociology at University of Maryland
+Long Doan, Associate Professor of Sociology at University of Maryland

 Postdoctoral Fellows